snadi/MSRDemos/ReadMe.md

 /msrdemo# cat contactemails.csv
 ```

-You need to [create your own token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) and save it in a token file that you ass to the script.
+You need to [create your own token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) and save it in a token file that you pass to the script.

 Another example is looking at the average release times of various GitHub repos, as shown in [https://github.com/ualberta-smr/LibraryMetricScripts/blob/master/scripts/ReleaseFrequency/releasefrequency.py](https://github.com/ualberta-smr/LibraryMetricScripts/blob/master/scripts/ReleaseFrequency/releasefrequency.py).